feroldi/minesweeper/DRAFT.md

 3. States: playing, victory, defeat.
 4. User may generate a streaming link so others can watch their game

+Q: Should the player be able to set mine spawn amount?

 ## Design

 ### Grid data structure